Palmate Oyster Shell

 Palmate Oyster Shell, Saccostrea palmula.
 Shell collected in the greater Los Cabos area, Baja California Sur, March 2016.
 Size: 7.5 cm (3.0 inches) x 5.5 cm (2.2 inches).

-Description: The Palmate Oyster shell has an irregular ovate outline, often with scalloped margins.
+Description: The Palmate Oyster Shell has an irregular ovate outline, often with scalloped margins.
 The left valve is deeper than the right valve.
 The right valve may be concave, flat, or slightly convex, and it fits within the left valve.
 The exterior of the shell is rough in texture.
 They are gray to brown in color, sometimes with a purplish or greenish tinge or rays.
 The interior is white, sometimes with greenish or purple blotches.
 The interior margin may be purple.
 The interior has a noticeable muscle scar.
 Palmate Oyster Shells reach a maximum length of 7.5 cm (3.0 inches) x 5.5 cm (2.2 inches).

 Synonyms: Dendostrea amara, Ostrea amara, Ostraea mexicana, Ostrea Conchaphila var. palmula, Ostrea dalli, Ostrea frons, Ostrea tubulifora, and Saccostrea tubulifora.